Titou1774/Project_CMT_corals_modeling/README.md

 ## Instructions

 To reproduce results in the report, four steps should be followed:
 1. Navigate to the "*ecosystem_simulation.c*" function located in the "*Code*" directory.
 The function contains commented instructions for the user to modify input parameters.
 Modify as desired.
-2. Navigate to the makefile to ensure the Python interpreter selected is yours.
-3. Open the terminal from the project root directory (location of this README.md file).
-You can check this is the case by typing:
-    ```
-    ls
-    ```
-    The terminal should return:
-    ```
-    Code    Data    Internal    README.md   Results    makefile
-    ```
-4. Run the following line in the terminal:
+Compile this code by using the following command: gcc Code/ecosystem_simulation.c -lm Then, write this command in the terminal:
-    ```
+                               ./a.out
+You should have csv files in Internal folder.
+3. Open makefile file, change line 16 (PYTHON variable) by your python path.
+4. Write:
                  make
-    ```
-The program will run automatically, and will open two plotting windows in full screen.
-Once you close them , the program cleans up compiled filed files and terminates automatically.
+in the makefile terminal.
+The programm will run automatically, you should see 5 figures popping, stocked in Output folder.

 ## Requirements